 When it comes to seafood, slow cooking probably isn’t your first thought.
 In fact, many people avoid the slow cooker entirely when they are preparing seafood, simply because they don’t know how effective the approach can be.
-But, there are many powerful seafood recipes that you can make with the slow cooker, some of which you couldn’t create any other way.
+But, there are many powerful slow cooker seafood recipes, some of which you couldn’t create any other way.

 For that matter, many such meals end up looking and tasting like something from a restaurant.
 Often people cannot even tell that the meal has been made in the slow cooker, which is a compelling reason to try it.
 Additionally, slow cookers are particularly effective for hands-off cooking and let you free up your time for other things.

 Because seafood can be finicky, it is important to follow these slow cooker seafood recipes closely… especially when you are getting started!
 In this post, I highlight ten such recipes for a variety of different seafood options.
 All of these recipes come from this site and I have tested each personally.
 They are all great ways to try out seafood in the slow cooker and you’re bound to find some new flavors and ideas along the way.

 Slow Cooker Crab Aglio E Olio

 Slow Cooker Soy-Ginger Steamed Pompano

 This recipe for Soy-Ginger Steamed Pompano may seem unusual because it relies on steaming.
 But, you can effectively steam food in a slow cooker with a little tweaking and I’ve had some amazing success at doing so.
 Serving fish whole like this is popular in Asian recipes.

 Steaming also works very well for fresh Pompano, as it lets you take advantage of the freshness and all of the flavors.
 The same techniques can also be used to cook any white-flesh fish.